Matthew-Nale/destinyBots/README.md

 ### Memory Cleaning Functions

   There are two seperate memory cleaning functions for the /BOT_chat commands.
 Whenver a bot is not interacted with in a specific time (currently 6 hours), all memories will be refreshed.
-The main purpose of this is to reduce the overall cost of the API calls.
+The main purpose of this is to reduce the overall cost of the API calls, as well as preventing them from getting bloated over a long period of use.

 ### Daily Conversation Topic

   Everyday at 1 PM (Eastern Time), the bots will have a conversation with each other.
-The topic is chosen randomly from the list in 'topics.txt', and will be printed to a specific channel.
-Currently this channel is a specific named one, so be sure to change the server name and text channel name when using it outside of the main bots.
+The topic is chosen randomly from the list in 'topics.json', and will be printed to a specific channel.
+Currently this channel is a specific named one in a personal server, so be sure to change the server name and text channel name when using it outside of the main bots.